 Protecting the ecological integrity of this area is important to the quality of water resources in the Pensacola and Perdido bay systems.
-Strategic acquisitions could help limit nonpoint pollution and untreated stormwater runoff by preventing channelization.
-Wetlands and upland buffers would also be preserved, and riparian buffer zones would be maintained.
-Other potential benefits include improved fish, wildlife, and estuarine productivity.
+Acquisition will help limit nonpoint pollution and untreated stormwater runoff by preventing channelization.
+Wetlands and upland buffers will also be preserved, and riparian buffer zones will be maintained.
+Additionally, public access will be improved and fish, wildlife, and estuarine productivity will be protected.

 This acquisition is consistent with a number of major initiatives designed to protect environmental and other public resources in the region.
 These include water quality treatment systems, acquisition programs for the Jones Swamp Wetland Preserve and the Perdido Pitcher Plant Prairie, and efforts to prevent encroachment on NAS Pensacola.
-Together with nearby state parks, these acquisitions would provide for a major environmental reserve and greenway system within a rapidly urbanizing area.
+Together with nearby state parks, these acquisitions will provide for a major environmental reserve and greenway system within a rapidly urbanizing area.